josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

 Duration: 20 minutes

-In this exercise, you will extend the Data Factory to operationalize the scoring of data using the previously created machine learning model within an Azure Databricks notebook.
+In this exercise, you will extend the Data Factory to operationalize data scoring using the previously created machine learning model within an Azure Databricks notebook.

 ### Task 1: Create Azure Databricks Linked Service

-1. Return to, or reopen, the Author & Monitor page for your Azure Data Factory in a web browser, navigate to the Author view, and select the pipeline.
+1. Return to, or reopen the Author & Monitor page for your Azure Data Factory in a web browser, navigate to the Author view **(1)**, and select the `CopyOnPrem2AzurePipeline` pipeline **(2)**.

    ![Under Factory Resources, the CopyOnPrem2AzurePipeline pipeline is selected.](media/adf-ml-select-pipeline.png 'Select the ADF pipeline')